Confidentiality and Data Protection

 Requesting a copy of your personal information

-We will provide you with copies of personal data.
+We will provide you with copies of your personal data.
 We will provide this on receipt of a formal written request.
 This is called a ‘subject access request’.

 If you make a subject access request we will provide you with a readable copy of the personal information we hold about you within 30 days and we will not levy a charge.